Axnjr/SEM7/GTDS.md

 - Dynamic Games: Studying behavior in multi-stage games with incomplete information.

+#  In simpler terms, `NASH EQULLIBRIUM` it's a situation where everyone is doing the best they can, given what everyone else is doing

 # 6. Extensive games with Imperfect info:

 > are a framework in game theory used to `model or  capture` the `sequential nature of decision-making`.
 Unlike normal-form games (which represent simultaneous decisions in a matrix), extensive-form games `explicitly account for the order` in which players make their moves, as well as the `information available` to them at `each decision point`.
 These games are typically represented by a `game tree`, where nodes represent decision points, branches represent possible actions, and terminal nodes represent the outcomes/payoffs for each player.